Ozon3Org/Ozon3/CONTRIBUTING.md

 ### Updating tests

-Generally, tests should correspond to the necessary specification/expectation of Ozone users.
+Generally, tests should correspond to the necessary specification/expectation of Ozone3 users.
 Tests will help us identify if our code is still in line with such expectations.

 Tests should be updated when e.g.:
-- There is new expectation on how should Ozone behave.
+- There is new expectation on how should Ozone3 behave.
 In this case, the tests need to be updated accordingly.
 - There is a new functionality.
 In this case, add necessary tests accordingly.
 - There is a new bug or previously unencountered or undocumented behavior.
 Add them to the existing tests when fixing it, to make sure the same bug will never slip past again in the future.

 ### About the cassettes and pytest-recording

-This test suite is testing Ozone's functionality, therefore interaction with outside sources are mocked.
-Ozone uses pytest-recording plugin that uses vcrpy under the hood to record request-response pairs.
+This test suite is testing Ozone3's functionality, therefore interaction with outside sources are mocked.
+Ozone3 uses pytest-recording plugin that uses vcrpy under the hood to record request-response pairs.

 These request-response pairs are stored as `.yaml` files in `tests/cassettes` directory.
 When an outbound request is made, pytest-recording will look for that request's response in the tests' `.yaml` file instead of actually letting the request go through to WAQI.